LivePersonInc/knowledge-center-archive/_release/September 2019/week of Sept 23rd.md

 When an engagement window is configured with a welcome message, the welcome message prefixes with the word “info” when displaying in the engagement window.
 With this change, the word “info” will be removed and only the welcome message will be displayed.

 **Screenshots**

 **Image1: “Info” is removed from engagement window**

 Before:

 ![](img/week-of-september-22-1.png)

 After:

 ![](img/week-of-september-22-2.png)

 ## "Show history for closed conversations" creates a fictitious load on the msghist service and console errors

 ### Type: Bug fix

 When the "Show history for closed conversations" setting in campaigns is set to "Yes", this request will return the history.
 However, when it’s set to “No”, it returns a 401 error showing in the console.
 The engagement window will not make a call to the history API if the “Show history for closed conversations” setting is set to “No”.
 An error will not be seen in the console.

 ## \[Web messaging\] Difficulties loading conversation history

 ### Type: Bug fix

 When a consumer opens an engagement window with a previous conversation and scrolls up to view the conversation history, the conversation history is not loading, showing the error “Failed to load history.
 Retry.”
 When clicking on retry, it doesn’t retry to load the same conversation history but instead skips it and tries to load the next one.
 This has been resolved.

 ## Survey does not continue after token refresh in unauthenticated web messaging

 ### Type: Bug fix

 The survey stops once consumer replies to one of the questions after the token has expired in unauthenticated web messaging.
 This has been resolved.

 ## Floating engagement in center mode appears off center

 ### Type: Bug fix

 When “Floating Engagement” is set to top/bottom center, it appears to be off center and slightly to the right.
 This has been resolved.

 ## Allow country code domains that can not be SLDs

 ### Type: Bug fix

 Countries that are marked as "NO" in the "SLD" column should be treated as part of the parent domain and the suffix.
 For example, UK is marked as YES, so for site.uk.com, "uk.com" is actually the suffix and the not parent domain.
 For BT which is marked as NO - site.bt.com, bt is actually the parent domain and not part of the suffix.

 ## Safari and IE11 cause customer view to shift (scroll bar move) when history API requests finish upon window load

 ### Type: Bug fix

 When a consumer opens a new authenticated conversation, the window completes a Messaging Interactions API request to retrieve the consumer's recent history.
 When the Messaging Interactions API request completes, the window adds the new history to the top of the unified window.
 In IE11 and Safari, this causes the scroll bar to "jump" up to about half the height of the window, instead of maintaining the window scroll at the bottom of the window.
+This has been resolved.\\

+## \[French translation\] French Localization using incorrect verbiage for message alerts

+### Type: Bug fix

+In the engagement window, the following French localization message alerts are incorrect:

+* Sent = Envoyé(es)
+* Read = Lecture
+* Delivered = Délivré

+**Fix:**

+The following French localization message alerts have been corrected:

+* Sent = Envoyé
+* Read = Lu
+* Delivered = Transmis

+## \[Greek translation\] "Εισαγάγετε" (Enter) in the engagement window should be "Εισάγετε"

+### Type: Bug fix

+The word for "Εισαγάγετε" (Enter) in the engagement window should be "Εισάγετε".
 This has been resolved.